MuzzleFork/muzzlefork.github.com/source/_posts/2012-11-05-another-new-blogging-engine.markdown

 * Octopress and Jekyll are in ruby, ST2 plugins are in python and the existing templates use LESS.
 A nice change to my day-to-day life as a PHP developer to hack around in some new technologies.
 * Performance of effectively static media via GitHub pages is much better than loading pages through wordpress' database driven structure.
 See if you can tell when I changed the hosting arrangement in the graph below.

-{% img [class names] /images/wordpress-octopress-performance.png 678 454 Page load performance improvement - guess when I changed the hosting arrangement %}
+{% img /images/wordpress-octopress-performance.png 678 454 Page load performance improvement - guess when I changed the hosting arrangement %}

 ## Detractors